bitrise-io/devcenter/docs/code-signing/android-code-signing/android-code-signing-in-gradle.md

 ## Configure manually in Gradle

-You can manually specify the code signing configuration during the build process in your Gradle configuration.
+You can manually specify the code signing configuration in your Gradle configuration so that your app gets signed during the build process.

 1. Open your module-level `build.gradle` file.